-Without a business strategy it’s as if we had a cappuccino with toppings served in a jam jar sitting on our sofa in our loft, looking all posh in our Instagram post and, with business strategy, we put on our work clothes and research those we want to sell and retain as audience.
+Without a business strategy it’s as if we had a capuccino with toppings Served in a jar of jam on our sofa in the loft, leaving death ideals with our Instagram post and, with a business strategy, we put on overalls and investigate those we want to sell to and retain.
 We don’t hesitate if we have to enter our customer’s store to see how they buy, go on a business visit as many days as it takes or make calls to our client type, the so-called buyer persona.

 The other day we talked about the marketing plan in our article how to design a marketing plan and not die trying.
-We were talking about the need to design competitive, positioning, segmentation strategies to move on to design them in each area or marketing policy (product, price, distribution, communication, customer, people, physical evidence …).
+We were talking about we had to design competitive strategies, positioning, segmentation to go on to design them in each area or marketing policy (product, price, distribution, communication, client, people, physical evidence…).
 Well, yes, we keep what we said, only this time we want you to keep in mind, for the time being, with the most important basic marketing strategies in this post.

 - Competitive advantage: your company surely has a super main advantage over your competitors.
 I imagine you won’t tell me that it’s because you are very professional, I’m not saying that you are not, but everyone says that!
 Surely you have something that others don’t have or won’t have and if you can’t think of what it is, you’re not ready to go live yet.